Danae Stratou: Personal life

 She is married to Yanis Varoufakis, former Greek finance minister and economist.
 Her mother is Eleni Potaga-Stratou, a Greek modern artist, and her father is Phaidron Stratos from the Stratos family, who founded the Peiraiki-Patraiki textile industry in Patras, Peloponnese, at one time Greece’s largest textile industry.

-It has been speculated that she was the subject of Pulp's hit "Common People".
+It has been speculated that she was the subject of English rock band Pulp's 1995 hit "Common People".